Juan Yepez

-Juan David Yepez (born February 19, 1998) is a Venezuelan professional baseball outfielder and first baseman for the St. Louis Cardinals of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Juan David Yepez (born February 19, 1998) is a Venezuelan professional baseball outfielder and first baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals and Washington Nationals.

 Career

-Atlanta Braves organization
+Atlanta Braves

 Yepez signed with the Atlanta Braves as an international free agent in July 2014.
 The next year, he made his professional debut with the Rookie-level Gulf Coast League Braves before being promoted to the Danville Braves of the Rookie-level Appalachian League in August.
 Over 59 games between both clubs, he batted .299 with four home runs and 31 RBIs.
-In 2016, he was assigned to the Rome Braves of the Class A South Atlantic League, but played in only 23 games due to injury.
+In 2016, he was assigned to the Rome Braves of the Single–A South Atlantic League, but played in only 23 games due to injury.
 He returned to Rome to begin the 2017 season.

 St. Louis Cardinals

 On May 20, 2017, Yepez was traded to the St. Louis Cardinals in exchange for Matt Adams.
-He was assigned to the Peoria Chiefs of the Class A Midwest League, with whom he finished the year.
+He was assigned to the Peoria Chiefs of the Single–A Midwest League, with whom he finished the year.
 Over 116 games between the two clubs, he slashed .265/.308/.388 with eight home runs and 62 RBIs.
-To begin the 2018 season, he was assigned to Peoria, and was promoted to the Palm Beach Cardinals of the Class A-Advanced Florida State League in early May.
+To begin the 2018 season, he was assigned to Peoria, and was promoted to the Palm Beach Cardinals of the High–A Florida State League in early May.
 Over 92 games, he hit .269 with three home runs and 42 RBIs.
-Yepez spent the 2019 season with Peoria, Palm Beach, and the Springfield Cardinals of the Class AA Texas League, batting .269 with ten home runs and 43 RBIs.
+Yepez spent the 2019 season with Peoria, Palm Beach, and the Springfield Cardinals of the Double–A Texas League, batting .269 with ten home runs and 43 RBIs.
 Yepez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was assigned to Springfield to begin the 2021 season and was promoted to the Memphis Redbirds of the Triple-A East after 19 games.
 Over 111 games between the two teams, Yepez slashed .286/.383/.586 with 27 home runs, 77 RBIs, and 29 doubles.
 The Cardinals named him their Minor League Co-Player of the Year alongside Jordan Walker.
 He was selected to play in the Arizona Fall League (AFL) for the Glendale Desert Dogs after the season where he was named to the Fall Stars Game.
 He ended the AFL with a .302/.388/.640 slash line with 15 extra-base hits and was named the league's Hitter of the Year alongside J. J. Bleday.